AllenHopkins.org

 Flint Hill Folk

-The resident folk musicians at Genesee Country Village, who perform 19th century music in period costume on restored instruments.
+Organized to provide folk music for Genesee Country Village, FHF perform 19th century music in period costume on restored instruments.
 MP3's of the group's music included!

 For info, updates, and booking call (585) 482-6062 or e-mail allen@allenhopkins.org.

-• WEB SITE FEATURES include MP3 samples of Love & Knishes, Innisfree, and Flint Hill Folk on their pages; also there's a Booking Form if you'd like to set up a gig — thanx as always to Webmeister Pete Hopkins for his expertise...
+• WEB SITE FEATURES include MP3 samples of Love & Knishes, Innisfree, and Flint Hill Folk on their pages; also there's a Booking Form if you'd like to set up a gig #&151; thanx as always to Webmeister Fin Hopkins for first-rate expertise...

-• I've listed several of my Special Programs at Performers And Programs, a website used by libraries in New York State to identify and schedule programs; 2009 featured performances at libraries in Wayland, Lockport, Canisteo, Ballston, Hornell, and Howard NY...
+• I've listed several of my Special Programs at Performers And Programs, a website used by libraries in New York State to identify and schedule programs; as noted above, libraries have a need for themed programs of historical music, and I'm always glad to oblige...

 Calendar